 This is honestly just about every playable character in Neptunia.
 Take pity in those who are foolish enough to underestimate them just because of their looks, especially Compa with that giant syringe.

-While it doesn't apply for all of them, a most of the Heartless look too cute to be an army of bloodthirsty creatures.
+Kingdom Hearts: While it doesn't apply for all of them, most of the Heartless look too cute to be an army of bloodthirsty creatures.